surniaulula/wpsso/readme.txt

 		* Product Shipping Height
 		* Product Shipping Weight
 * **Improvements**
+	* Added a list of suggested attributes in the WooCommerce attributes tab.
 	* Updated the SSO &gt; Advanced Settings &gt; Attributes and Metadata options to show default dimension, weight, and fluid volume units.
 	* Updated the WooCommerce integration module to provide shipping dimensions and weight (instead of product net dimensions and weight).
+	* Renamed the Adult Oriented options to Adult Type.
 	* Removed Document SSO product options, attributes, and custom fields:
 		* Product Depth
 		* Product Depth Attribute Name